MaptimeAlpes/MaptimeAlpes.github.io/_posts/en/blog/2015-03-15-spatio-temporal-d3.md

 Check out the presentation [here.](http://maptime-alpes.com/d3-grippe-presentation/)

-Next month, we are going to take the ideas we discussed, and do an introductory workshop for d3.js, with a focus on the mapping functionalities.
+Next month ([April 2nd](http://www.meetup.com/MaptimeAlpes/events/221185352/)), we are going to take the ideas we discussed, and do an introductory workshop for d3.js, with a focus on the mapping functionalities.
 Make sure to keep current with [Meetup](http://www.meetup.com/MaptimeAlpes/) and [Twitter](https://twitter.com/MaptimeAlpes).

 See you next month!